spierala/blog-posts/introducing-signal-store.md

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/qj5anf3ibwrjw20yu6t0.png)

 ## Summary
-These are exciting times for Angular: old best-practices disappear, new ones have to be explored.
+These are exciting times for Angular: old best practices disappear, new ones have to be explored.
 You saw MiniRx exploring Signals and RxJS.
 MiniRx Signal Store is the result of that exploration.

 MiniRx Signal Store is an incredibly flexible state management solution: